 I went to Chicago Kent for law school.
 At Kent, I received an academic scholarship and won the CALI award for excellence in Criminal Forensics.

-After graduating law school in 2005 I opened my own practice and have been practicing criminal defense in northern Illinois ever since.
+After graduating law school in 2005 I opened my own practice and have been practicing in northern Illinois ever since.
 My criminal practice is and has always been devoted to protecting the accused; I have never prosecuted.
 In my early years, I taught undergraduate classes in Ethics and Logic.
 I serve as a volunteer staff attorney with Veterans' Legal Aid; helping veterans solve their legal problems is extremely rewarding.

 I love Chicago, reading, writing, working out, firearms, archery, nature, competition and justice.